kswanand95/Swanand_CV/README.md

 - Location: Tempe, USA and Nagpur, IN

 Doctoral student in the department of Physics and the beyond center at Arizona State University, USA.
-I am working in the [research group](http://emergence.asu.edu/) of Prof Sara Walker on the broad topics realted to *physcis of life, evolution of complex systems and collective computation in plants.* Along with that, my other areas of interests are *origins of life, understanding adaptation in complex adaptive systems.*
+I am working in the [research group](http://emergence.asu.edu/) of Prof Sara Walker on the broad topics realted to *physics of life, evolution of complex systems and collective computation in plants.* Along with that, my other areas of interests are *origins of life, understanding adaptation in complex adaptive systems.*

 ## Education
 #### Physics PhD (ongoing)